PSZehnder/FingerPaint/README.md

 ![good precision, poor recall](images/example.gif)

-As you can see it has decent recall (it can usually track the hand), but poor precision (lots of things on my shelf are picked up as hands).
+As you can see it has decent recall (it can usually track the hand), but poor precision (lots of vaugely flesh colored things are detected as hands).

 This is a clear example of overfitting.
 The model shown in the gif above was the epoch with the best F1 score.